 WAR WARD PRIORITIES NEW PRIORITIES

 D

-7 1.Upgrade of internal roads (especially testing Upgrade and maintenance of internal roads.
+7 1.Upgrade of internal roads (especially testing 1.+- 20 houses without

-routes) Grading of rural roads.

-Upgrading and maintenance of provincial
+routes) electricity

+2.register the informal

-2.Kirkwood treatment works. roads.
+2. Kirkwood treatment works. settlement to be formalized.

-Storm water drainage
+3.Schooler transport.

-3.Building a Community hall Provision of clean and safe drinking water
+3.Building a community hall 4.supply of water tanks and

-Sportsgrounds
+connection of water pipe inside

-4.Land for housing Housing development
+4.Land for housing the yard.

-Feasibility study into a pound

-5.Sports grounds
+5.free basic services

+5. Sports grounds 6 no water connection in Klain

+port.

-6.Scholar Transport to Kirkwood
+6. Scholar Transport to Kirkwood 7.EPW and CWP projects be

+monitoring.

-7.Access to electricity & solar panel
+7. Access to electricity & solar panel 8 need for new toilets in glean

--Rectify additional charges on electricity
+-Rectify additional charges on electricity corner.

-rates
+rates 9.railway houses needs to be

+transfer to people.

+10.Tittle deeds.